 Film and television books, articles, reviews, essays, and more.

-Film & Television Literature Index is a bibliographic database that provides cover-to-cover indexing and abstracts for more than 300 publications, and selected coverage of 300 more.
+Film & Television Literature Index with Full Text is a bibliographic database that provides cover-to-cover indexing and abstracts for more than 300 publications and selected coverage of 300 more.
+In addition to full-text journals, it includes Variety movie reviews dating back to 1914 and more than 65,000 images from the MPTV Image Archive.
 The database has been designed for use by a diverse audience that includes film scholars, college students, and general viewers.

 Produced by the Modern Language Association (MLA), the electronic version of the bibliography dates back to the 1920s.
 The database contains millions of citations as well as full text for 1,000 journals.